How to Pressure Wash a Driveway - The Pressure Washing Driveway Tips

 A dirty driveway can make your house look a lot less attractive

-To start with, you should know a thing or two about your driveway cleaning machine and its uses.
-This would allow you to select the right products and make good use of them, depending on your specific cleaning tasks.
+Before you fire up that pressure washer, you should know a thing or two about your driveway cleaning machine and its uses.
+This knowledge will help you select the right products and make good use of them, depending on your specific cleaning tasks.

 To power your pressure washers, there are two common ways, which are to use gas-powered engines or electric motors.
-The two both boast certain sets of advantages and disadvantages, which make them somewhat different from each other.
+Both options boast certain sets of advantages and disadvantages, which make them somewhat different from each other.

 Gas-powered pressure washer offers better power